March Madness and Framing Your College Search

 Could your college search begin as a March Madness Bracket sheet?
-For some students, this may be the perfect way to start building a college list.
-The key is doing ample research and knowing your colleges just like you know the difference between the @pac12, the @bigten, and the @accmb.
-While you don't need to look at 64 schools to begin your college journey, look broadly at different types of schools to familiarize yourself with the characteristics, similarities, and differences between schools.
+This may be the perfect way to start building a college list for some students.
+The key is doing ample research and knowing your colleges just like you know the difference between the @pac12, the @bigten, and @ACCSports While you don't need to look at 68 schools to begin your college journey, look broadly at different types of schools to familiarize yourself with the characteristics, similarities, and differences between schools.
 Could you even start with schools participating in March Madness?
-Based on past March Madness years and the buzz around conference play each year, there definitely can be a range of schools to check out from public universities like the University of Michigan, Georgia Tech, Cal State Fullerton to private schools like Gonzaga, TCU or Villanova, or schools you weren't familiar with like Saint Peters.
+Based on past March Madness years and the buzz around conference play each year, there definitely can be a range of schools to check out, from public universities like UCLA, UConn, University of Michigan, Indiana University, San Diego State to private schools like Saint Mary’s, Gonzaga, TCU or Villanova, or schools you weren't familiar with like Saint Peters (in 2022).

 Here are a few tips to add to what you're already doing:

 Read a college's Mission Statement.

 Start a list of what you want for your college experience.